 Owen's theatrical productions have been seen all over New York City and in regional theaters across America.
-He served as the Artistic Director of NYC’s acclaimed Protean Theatre Company, whose productions were lauded by the New York Times, The New York Post's Clive Barnes, TimeOut New York, the Village Voice, BackStage and several other prestigious publications.
-He also spent many years as Producing Director of The River Rep at the historic Ivoryton Playhouse in Essex, Connecticut.
+He served as the Artistic Director of NYC’s acclaimed Protean Theatre Company, whose productions were lauded by the New York Times, The New York Post's Clive Barnes, TimeOut New York, the Village Voice, BackStage and many other prestigious publications.
+He also spent several years as Producing Director of The River Rep at the historic Ivoryton Playhouse in Essex, Connecticut.
 River Rep was a revitalizing force in professional Connecticut theater and presented over one hundred productions at Ivoryton, helping to save that historic theater from the wrecking ball and allowing it to continue to thrive well into the 21st century.
 Additionally, Owen developed many original works as literary manager and producer of new plays for Off-Broadway's illustrious TACT (The Actors Company Theatre).

 Owen is also an educator and holds two post-graduate degrees in classical dramatic literature.
 He has taught in several institutions of higher learning, including Fordham University, Marymount Manhattan College, and CUNY’s New York City College of Technology as well as